SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 Before you begin setting up your **KnowBe4** Source, which is required to connect to the KnowBe4 API, you'll need to configure your integration with the **Region** and **KnowBe4 API Token**.

 :::important
-KnowBe4 APIs are only limited to Platinum and Diamond customers. , and the `_siemparser` is currently only available for the External Events source.
+KnowBe4 APIs are only limited to Platinum and Diamond customers.
 :::

 ### Region